 Bill Maher

-Maher is best known for his political satire and sociopolitical commentary.
-He targets many topics including religion, political correctness, and the mass media.
+Often described as a moderate liberal, Maher targets many topics including religion, political correctness, and the mass media.
 His critical views of religion were the basis for his 2008 documentary film Religulous.
 He is a supporter of animal rights, having served on the board of PETA since 1997.
 Maher supports the legalization of cannabis, serving on the advisory board of NORML.

 In 2005, Maher ranked at No. 38 on Comedy Central's 100 greatest stand-up comedians of all time.
 He received a Hollywood Walk of Fame star in 2010.
 Maher has earned 41 Primetime Emmy Award nominations and a win for his work as executive producer for Vice in 2014.
-He has also received nominations for two Grammy Awards and a Tony Award.
+He has also received two nominations for Grammy Awards and one for a Tony Award.

 Biography from the Wikipedia article Bill Maher.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.